 Evergreen means that it will always be accurate and applicable, there is no need to go back and update it.
-Avoid news and statistics, instead focusing on information that’s valuable to your readers and will continue to be so for the foreseeable future like tips and tricks instead.
+Avoid news and statistics.
+Focus on information that’s valuable to your readers and will continue to be so for the foreseeable future like tips and tricks instead.
 You would need to avoid plagiarism so that your provided content can be a great value addition for your readers.
 Evergreen content serves as a great anchor for your blog and your readership base.

 You provide value to your customers because this information remains accurate, it stands the test of time.
 Make sure that your evergreen content is able to pass the long click test.
 The longer that a reader spends on your blog, the better the content looks to Google, giving them a reason to move it up in searches.

 Creating better content sounds like a no brainer, but it’s often missed by companies.
 You’ve probably heard the phrase “content is king” and it’s true.
 But it’s not just about the quality of writing, it’s being strategic with the information shared, and writing for your target audience.
 Write content that meets a need.
 What does your audience love?
 What are they passionate about?
 Ask yourself if your content falls into the buckets of cool, funny, or useful.
 If it doesn’t, rethink it.
 Audiences today want to share what they read, so incorporate graphics, videos or statistics.